Car Import Calculator: Calculate Shipping and Tax Costs Easily

 Location

 Different countries have different bring-in duties.
-Depending on the country, the import taxes could be high, or they could be non-existent.
+Depending on the country, import taxes could be high or non-existent.
 This field is essential because it allows for an accurate tax rate.

 Product Description or HS Code

-To provide an accurate estimate, the imported items must be listed.
-The value of the item is how it is taxed for import.
-So, an accurate description can help with the actual value of the items.
+The imported items must be listed to provide an accurate estimate.
+The value of the item is how it is taxed for import, so a precise description can help determine the actual value of the items.

-Harmonized Commodity Description and Coding System (HS Codes) are coded standards to classify goods.
-Customs use these codes in all parts of the world.
+Harmonized Commodity Description and Coding System (HS Codes) are coded standards for classifying goods.
+Customs use these codes worldwide.
 The coding helps customs allocate the correct rate of duty and tax for each product.

-The HS Codes contain a total number of ten digits.
+The HS Codes contain ten digits total.
 The first six digits are the Universal code for standard goods classifications.
 The country of import determines the last set of numbers in the sequence.

 Value and Quantity of the Product